-If you love this country goodness, don't miss out on our Cajun Fried Chicken Recipe or our Homemade Southern Style Chicken and Dumplings.
-They both get rave reviews from family and friends!
+If you love this country goodness, don't miss out on our Cajun Fried Chicken Recipe, Homemade Southern Style Chicken and Dumplings, or Smothered Pork Chops with Gravy.
+They all get rave reviews from family and friends!

-It's the ultimate comfort food, often served with our Creamy Mashed Potatoes with Sour Cream our Southern Bacon and Green Beans, and our Skillet Cornbread.
+- 👩🍳 Pair With: Creamy Mashed Potatoes with Sour Cream, Southern Bacon and Green Beans, Skillet Cornbread.

 Why We Love This Recipe